 Up a steep flight of stairs, the site of the crucifixion itself is marked by both a Greek Orthodox and a Catholic altar, where Christians from around the world stand patiently in line waiting to touch the rock they hold sacred.

-The Church of the Holy Sepulchre is located at:
+The Church of the Holy Sepulchre is

 Saint Helena Street in the Old City of Jerusalem